Lucia Dove is from Southend-on-Sea, Essex, UK. She lives in Amsterdam, the Netherlands.

 Legitimate Snack 029, February 2022

 A poetry pamphlet with the Broken Sleep Books imprint Legitimate Snack, handmade limited editions using a variety of paperstock.
 Limited to 40 copies.
+The Prize is now only available to buy in Snackbox II, the 2nd assortment of Legitimate Snacks.

 ‘Green for When the Bergs Tip Over’